EasyEyes/threshold/README.md

 # EasyEyes Threshold

-A PsychoJS-based experiment generator for the measuring various psychometric thresholds, eg crowding.
+A PsychoJS-based experiment generator for the measuring various psychometric thresholds, e.g., crowding.

 ## Installation Instructions

 1. Clone this repository.

 You will need a copy of the files locally to work with.
-Running `git clone https://github.com/EasyEyes/crowding.git` in a terminal window should do the trick.
+Running `git clone https://github.com/EasyEyes/threshold.git` in a terminal window should do the trick.

 2. Run `preprocessor.py` on your experiment's csv file.

-Assume we have a csv configuration file for our experiment called `myExperiment.csv`, which we've placed in the same directory as `preprocessor.py` and `crowding.js`.
+Assume we have a csv configuration file for our experiment called `myExperiment.csv`, which we've placed in the same directory as `preprocessor.py` and `threshold.js`.
 From a shell open in the same directory, run `python preprocessor.py myExperiment.csv`.
-If successful, this will create a `/conditions` directory, which contains the properly formatted csv files needed (_ie_ by `crowding.js`) to create your experiment.
+If successful, this will create a `/conditions` directory, which contains the properly formatted csv files needed (_ie_ by `threshold.js`) to create your experiment.

 - If you don't have python available on your computer, [install it](https://www.python.org/downloads/).